 For me, homemade food gifts are the ultimate gorgeous, no-fuss presents this festive season ...

 Things have moved on though over the last few years.
-That Christmas morning when my lovely husband and I sat on the floor on either side of our bed (because then you can't see what each other is wrapping!) until 3am wrapping each other's gifts, we swore it would never come to this again.
+That Christmas morning when I sat on the bedroom floor until 3am wrapping gifts, I swore it would never come to this again.
 Travelling certainly gets the mind focussed.
 If I know that we are flying on 20 December, then miraculously I can get everything bought, wrapped and packed in plenty of time - but leaving home for Christmas just so I'm more organised?
 Extreme.

 And even if I've got my head around the mechanics of buying, wrapping and stashing away in secret hiding places, sometimes it's the 'working out what to buy' part that's the problem and nothing's going to get started until I've got that one sorted.

 With some targeted questions, a good rummage around the shops and an attempt to put myself into the heads of a 14 Year old, and an 18 year old, and a 20 year old ... presents for your nearest and dearest are almost always do-able and enjoyable to buy too.
 But presents for other adults are another challenge altogether.
 Teachers, work colleagues, neighbours, friends, swim coaches ... the gift is a token - it's saying thank you, it's saying enjoy the holidays, it's saying you're special to me.
 These are important gifts but sometimes they are the hardest to find.

 For our friends and family who love food, surely there's nothing better than a homemade food gift?